 The Journal is one of Australia’s leading peer reviewed legal journals, and is produced by a voluntary student board.
 The Journal publishes four Issues annually and is the flagship publication of the UNSW Law School.
+It is accompanied by the Forum, a peer-reviewed online publication designed for short-form pieces.

 From 2018, three of the four issues published by the Journal will be General Issues, made up of articles on a broad range of topics.
 One will be a Thematic Issue, which focusses and brings together a range of perspectives on a single subject.
 Upcoming deadlines are as follows: